THE NEIGHBOURHOOD @ EMPIRE

 Daniel Craig

-He attended the premiere of his film "Spectre" in 2015 at the Royal Albert Hall, which is located in close proximity to Leicester Square.
+He attended the premiere of his film Spectre in 2015 at the Royal Albert Hall.

 Dwayne Johnson